 After the first year, your contract extends automatically for a further 12 months unless either party gives legal notice.
 It then extends for a further 12 months up to three years.

-As the tenant, you can provide the landlord with 30 days notice after the first year and leave without any restrictions.
+As the tenant, you can provide the landlord with 30 days notice after 11 months of the first year and leave without any restrictions.

 However, the landlord must provide two months notice and have a good reason to break the contract and ask you to leave.
 The law allows landlords to break a rental contract after a year only if they need the property as a residence for themselves or their immediate family due to divorce, separation, etc.